 Dutch Ferbert left Michigan after the 1899 season to prospect for gold in Alaska.
 Legend has it that Ferbert’s nine-year adventure in Alaska paid off!
 You can read more about Gustave Ferbert in the articles linked below.

-So, Gustave Ferbert left a great legacy as a player and a coach.
+Yes, Gustave Ferbert left a great legacy as a player and a coach.
 He won almost eighty-eight percent of his games (.875) and set the bar very high for every coach who followed him!
 May Gustave Ferbert continue to rest in eternal peace.
 Go Blue!